jbossdemocentral/fuse-introlab/lab02/README.md

 In order to connect your Customers API to 3scale, you need to follow three simple steps:

 1. Access your 3scale Admin Portal and set up your first plans and metrics and your first API keys.
+1. Configure API access policy and application plans.
 1. Integrate your API with 3scale using the API gateway in the staging environment (for development only).
-1. Map your API endpoints to 3scale methods and metrics.

 #### Step 1: Define your API